 belonging the French army.
 Among the starters a young French girl, Maryline

-Lacombe, also an Italian (Roberto Boano), and some pilots of other nationalities
+Lacombe, also an Italian (Roberto Boano), and a few riders of other nationalities

 (Spain, England, Senegal).